lennart/tidalcycles.github.io/_getting_started/installation/osx.md

 cabal install tidal
 ```

-{% capture portmidiosx %} On OS X with GHC 7.10 it is necessary to reinstall PortMidi again with frameworks correctly linked:
+On OS X with GHC 7.10 it is necessary to reinstall PortMidi again with frameworks correctly linked:

 ```bash
 cabal install portmidi --ghc-options="-optl-Wl,-framework,CoreMIDI,-framework,CoreAudio" --reinstall --jobs=1 --force-reinstalls
 ```
-{% endcapture %} {% include alert.html content=portmidiosx caption="OS X users" %}

 Now you have to start dirt, the synthesizer/sampler, before getting a
 code editor going.
 So back in a terminal window, start jack: